SiriusBYT/Flashcord/README.md

 Some required plugins are shown in the [Flashcord WIki](https://github.com/SiriusBYT/flashcord/wiki/Installing-Flashcord-on-Replugged#-required-plugins).

 For Flashcord Stable Users: Ignore the message about not getting the full experience because plugins are missing.
-That message will be gone soon, the real plugins you really need are shown in the wiki?
+That message will be gone soon, the real plugins you really need are shown in the wiki.

 # 🎉 Flashcord Chat Effects
 Adding any of these URLs at the end of your Discord message will add a special effect to your message.
 These also work for attachements.